Centre Party (Germany): Between coup d'état and authoritarian democracy

 After Papen failed to get Hitler's support for his administration, the Centre began their own negotiations with the National Socialists.
 They started in the state of Prussia, where the Weimar Coalition had just lost its majority.
-An alternative majority could be not found and the Papen administration had seized this opportunity to assume control of Germany's largest state in the "Prussian coup" via presidential decree.
+An alternative majority could not be found and the Papen administration had seized this opportunity to assume control of Germany's largest state in the "Prussian coup" via presidential decree.
 Now, the National Socialists proposed to end this direct rule by forming a coalition with the Centre Party, promising an equal share in government.
 Since this went too far for the Centre's national leadership, the negotiations were transferred to the national level, where Heinrich Brüning conferred with Gregor Strasser.
 During that period the anti-Nazi polemics ceased in order not to disturb the negotiations.
 Since the NSDAP was the larger party, the Centre was willing to accept a Nazi as Chancellor, provided he could gain the trust of the President, which at that time seemed quite a difficult task.

 The negotiations were bound for failure, since the aims of the two groups were largely incompatible.
 The Centre argued that the vote of July had "called Hitler not to dictatorship but to responsibility, to getting in line with law and constitution".
 They hoped to "build a strong government without touching the substance of the constitution", to create "clear responsibilities" and to "preclude anti-constitutional experiments".
 The Centre advocated a return to Brüning's "authoritarian democracy", which they considered up to the times and tested by experience, against Papen's "omnipotent state and independent leadership", while the Nazis would only accept a coalition that would serve their purpose of achieving total dominance.
 Not expecting a successful conclusion, Hitler used the Centre negotiations in order to put pressure on the Papen administration.